 Chapter 13 Rules: No Means Test Required

-Once you've learned about qualifying for Chapter 13 bankruptcy, check out the resources provided at the end of the article.
+After learning about qualifying for Chapter 13 bankruptcy, check out the resources provided at the end of the article.
 You'll find links to applicable bankruptcy forms and additional articles we think you'll enjoy.

 The Means Test for Chapter 7 Bankruptcy